Post

 If my repo uses squash/rebase merge and git branch -d says “not fully merged,” I verify the branch is already in develop, then delete it with git branch -D feature/my-change.

-Why: Rebase and amend replace commits with new hashes.
+Why I avoid rebase here: rebase and amend replace commits with new hashes.
 My collaborators may still have the old chain locally or in their MRs/PRs.
-After I force-push, their history and mine diverge in ways that are tedious to untangle (duplicate changes, confusing merges, “where did this commit go?”).
+If I rebase and then force-push, our histories diverge in tedious ways (duplicate changes, confusing merges, “where did this commit go?”).

 This post is licensed under CC BY 4.0 by the author.